Chapter 10

 Then the guy did a really odd thing, and passed Tom up - walking down the street ahead of him.

 “Glad he’s finally gone,” thought Tom.
 But he resolved to remain alert.
-He’d learned in India that it was always good to watch your back when walking around alone.
+He’d learned in

 The prices of the pants seemed expensive to Tom, given the exchange rate, and the local economy.
 He thought it was funny that while the shopkeepers pretended to bargain, their prices consistently fell into the same price range.
 The prices always got cheaper as Tom walked away from the shopkeeper, but they never went below $20 US.